An introduction to Global Perspectives

-For the first few years, Global Perspectives was a virtual network of three professionals working in different countries (UK, Spain and Belgium).
+Founded 10 years ago, initially Global Perspectives was a virtual network of three professionals working in different countries (UK, Spain and Belgium).
 We wanted to be able to serve an international client base without having to continue living in London.
-With the proliferation of high-speed internet in 2007, this was the perfect moment to work in such a way as it became possible to collaborate as a team and grow a network across country borders.
+With the proliferation of high-speed internet, this was the perfect moment to work in such a way as it became possible to collaborate as a team across country borders.

-By 2011, we had created a network of International Local Experts who advise Global Perspectives on the feasibility of each project, and then undertake the tasks of patient recruitment and interviewing.
-This network has grown and developed and allows us to run projects in over 50 countries around the world every year.
+By 2011, we had created a network of International Local Experts who advise Global Perspectives on the feasibility of each project, and then help find and communicate with patients.
+This network has grown and allows us to run projects in over 50 countries around the world.

-“Only by understanding the capabilities of our Local Experts can we design recruitment strategies that meet the needs of our clients” KJETILL HOWARD, KEY ACCOUNT DIRECTOR”
+“Only by understanding the capabilities of our Local Experts can we design communication strategies that meet the needs of our clients” KJETILL HOWARD, KEY ACCOUNT DIRECTOR”

 CREATING A USP